sunnydigital/cover-gen/README.md

 # Cover Letter Generator

-Repository for a simple Python-baed command line cover letter generator using a base `.docx` template
+Repository for a simple Python-based command line cover letter generator script using a user-provided `.docx` template

 ## Dependencies